RaphaelCausse/Syracuse/README.md

 ## AUTHORS

-Melvyn MUNOZ and Raphael CAUSSE, from CY TECH. <br>
+Melvyn MUNOZ and Raphael CAUSSE, from CY TECH.

 01/2022, developped on Linux Ubuntu and Manjaro, Visual Studio Code.